1989–90 Boston Bruins season: Wales Conference Finals

-Stanley Cup finals
+Stanley Cup Final

 In Game 1, Petr Klima scored at 15:13 of the third overtime period to give the Oilers a 3–2 win; this game remains the longest in Stanley Cup Finals history (Longest NHL overtime games), edging both Brett Hull's cup-winner in 1999 and Igor Larionov's game-winner in 2002 by less than 30 seconds.
 In game five at the Boston Garden on May 24, the Oilers won 4–1.
 Craig Simpson scored the game-winning goal.
 Oilers goaltender Bill Ranford was awarded the Conn Smythe Trophy as Playoff MVP.